Sweat Chloride Test

 When is it requested?

-CF gene mutation analysis tests for the most common CF gene mutations (of almost 1000 possible mutations).
-If the analysis is negative, then the patient may not have CF or they may have a rarer mutation not tested for.
+CF gene mutation analysis tests for the most common CF gene mutations.
+If the analysis is negative, then the patient may not have CF or they may have one of the, almost 1000, rarer mutations not tested for.
 In this situation, sweat chloride testing may detect CF even if the genetic mutations causing it cannot be identified.

 What does the test result mean?